jefdaj/cryptoisland/src/posts/2021/03/03/source-code-for-this-blog/index.md

 # Branches

 [The `master` branch][master] holds the production source code.
-I make a new branch like `master-cssfixes` or `master-greatidea` when starting any task that has a chance of failing, then merge back into `master` once I know it works.
-All my draft posts live on one `drafts` branch.
-When one is done I check it out onto `master`, then rebase `drafts` from there.
+I make a new branch like `cssfixes` or `newidea` when starting any task that has a chance of failing, then merge back into `master` once I know it works.
+I tried a branch per post, but it quickly became unwieldy.
+Now all my draft posts live on one `drafts` branch.

-# Posts
+# Draft posts

 Each post is a folder with [an `index.md` like this][index] and possibly some other files too: drawings, standalone scripts, etc. The post should contain links and instructions whenever you can do something non-obvious with the other files.
 I mainly write in [Pandoc markdown][markdown], but you can use anything supported by Pandoc.
 Posting dates are based on the folder structure, and the rest is pulled from the markdown header.

-I date draft posts 2099/something, which pushes them to the top of the recent posts list and reminds me to fill in the actual posting date later.
+I date draft posts `2099/XX/XX`, which pushes them to the top of the recent posts list and reminds me to fill in the actual posting date later.
+I tend to group them by topic too.
+For example `2099/01/*` might be about Haskell and `2099/02/*` about prediction markets.

-# Scripts
+# Continuous build

-To write I checkout the `drafts` branch, rebase from `master` if needed, and run [build.sh][build].
+To write I checkout the `drafts` branch, `rebase -Xtheirs master` if needed, and run [build.sh][build].
 It builds a local copy of the site, serves it at
 <http://localhost:8000>, and auto-updates it as I change things.
 The tag cloud,
 [RSS feed][atom], CSS, and [recent posts list][recent] auto-update along with the post contents.
 The only thing that doesn't auto-update is [the Haskell code][sitehs]; if I edit that I have to kill and re-run the script.

+# Browsers

+I use the [Tab Reloader plugin][plugin] in both FireFox and Chrome, and set it to reload every 10 seconds while writing.

-One other gotcha is that I have to disable caching in Chrome and Firefox to make sure I'm not looking at old versions of the CSS.
+One other gotcha is that I have to disable caching (Developer Tools &rarr; Network &rarr; "Disable cache") in each browser to make sure I'm not looking at old versions of the CSS.
+Chrome sometimes does it anyway and needs to have its history cleared.

-I commit the `drafts` often.
+# Publishing a post

+I save the drafts often, naming commits by the post(s) they edit.
 Then when a post is done I:

+* `git mv` the `2099/XX/XX` date folder to the current date
 * Check it out onto `master`
-* Date it properly
 * Commit and push `master`, leaving a clean git repo
+* Run [build.sh][build] again, which creates the `.site` folder
-* Run [publish.sh][publish] to `rsync` the `.site` folder to the server
+* Run [publish.sh][publish] in another terminal to `rsync` it to the server
-* Rebase `drafts` from `master`
+* Checkout `drafts` again and `git rebase -Xtheirs master`

+# Guardrails

-To ensure that I don't accidentally publish draft posts I have a pre-push hook as suggested [here][nopush]:
+To ensure that I don't accidentally publish drafts before they're ready, I have a pre-push hook as suggested [here][nopush]:

 ~~~{ .bash }
 # .git/hooks/pre-push